ai4protein/FSFP/README.md

 ```

 ## Config file
-The config file `fsfp/config.json` defines the path of model checkpoints, input and output.
+The config file `fsfp/config.json` defines the paths of model checkpoints, input and output.

 ## Data preprocessing
 The datasets of ProteinGym should be put under `data/substitutions/`.
 Run `python preprocess.py -s` to preprocess the raw datasets and pack them to `data/merged.pkl`.